Interview & Exam Services

 When You Arrive

-The Weiss Child Advocacy Center is specially designed to be a warm, child-friendly environment.
+The Voices for Children is specially designed to be a warm, child-friendly environment.
 It is both a safe and comfortable place for children and caregivers.
-When you arrive for your appointment, one of the first people you will meet is a member or the Weiss Child Advocacy Center staff or volunteer.
+When you arrive for your appointment, one of the first people you will meet is a member or the Voices for Children staff or volunteer.
 You and your child will be offered snacks and a beverage and you will be shown to the Center’s living room.
-The living room is full of child friendly activities to make you comfortable until it is time for the interview to begin.We have ample space if you need to bring your other children or family members with you.
+The living room is full of child-friendly activities to make you comfortable until it is time for the interview to begin.We have ample space if you need to bring your other children or family members with you.
 Please be aware alleged offenders are NOT allowed on the premises.
-You will have an opportunity to ask questions of the law enforcement officer, Child Protective Services worker and Weiss staff before your child is interviewed.
+You will have an opportunity to ask questions of the law enforcement officer, Child Protective Services worker and Voices for Children staff before your child is interviewed.

 The Forensic Interview